 For paid advertisers that offer products as opposed to services, Google Merchant Center and Product Listing Ads are a great way to highlight products in Google’s search results by displaying images as opposed to traditional text ads.
 Here are some quick basics for how it works.

-- Google offers an interface called Merchant Center were advertisers can upload product information from their ecommerce store. https://www.google.com/merchants/
+- Google offers an interface called Merchant Center where advertisers can upload product information from their eCommerce store: https://www.google.com/merchants

 - There are several steps in the setup process, but the basics consist of adding images, descriptions, product SKUs, a link to your products, and pricing to a Google Doc.

 - Once the products are uploaded into the Merchant Center database, the products will start to appear on Google Shopping [previously Google Product Search].

 - Google Shopping is a little known online shopping product within Google’s portfolio of web products.
 While the products from Google Merchant Center show up on Google Shopping, no transactions are made using that system as Google Shopping is purely a listing service.
 Meaning, the products that display on Google Shopping link back to an advertisers own site (or Amazon or the like) for the transaction to be processed.